EkLine scheduled documentation agents

 Section titled “Manage your agents”Enable or disable an agent

-Section titled “Enable or disable an agent”Toggle the switch next to any agent in the Scheduled Agents list to enable or disable it.
-Disabled agents keep their configuration but stop running until re-enabled.
+Section titled “Enable or disable an agent”Toggle the switch next to any agent to enable or disable it.
+Disabled agents keep their configuration but stop running until you re-enable them.

 Edit an agent